PRODUCTS & INNOVATION

 Detecting the virus with diagnostics

-Abbott has launched five tests for COVID-19 (three molecular and two serology tests) all of which received emergency use authorization (EUA) from the U.S. Food and Drug Administration.
+Abbott has launched six tests for COVID-19 (three molecular, one antigen — which pairs with an optional mobile app — and two serology tests) all of which received emergency use authorization (EUA) from the U.S. Food and Drug Administration.

 Our molecular tests, which help identify active infections, include the Alinity m molecular test and m2000 RealTime system, which conduct large-scale, high-volume testing in central laboratories and hospitals, and our point-of-care test that’s used on our lightweight ID NOW platform.
 The ID NOW test delivers positive test results in as little as five minutes and negative results in 13 minutes and can be used in a wide range of settings, including physicians’ offices, urgent care clinics and hospital emergency departments.